University of California, Riverside: Libraries and collections

 Total library collections at UCR comprise more than 2 million volumes, 14,017 electronic journals, 23,000 serial subscriptions, and 1.7 million microformats.
 Two large, four-story libraries house most of the physical collections.
 The 179595 ft Rivera library was constructed in 1954 and named after Tomás Rivera in 1985.
 It seats a capacity of 956 and houses general humanities and social science collections, as well as special collections, including the world's largest collection of science fiction, horror and fantasy literature, the 110,000-volume Eaton Collection.
 The Rivera Library also hosts the only U.S. Patent and Trademark Depository based on a UC campus.
 The 125752 ft Raymond L. Orbach Science Library, built in 1998, seats a capacity of 1,360 and houses 533,000 volumes in the physical, natural, agricultural, biomedical, engineering and computer sciences, with special strengths in the areas of citrus and sub-tropical horticulture, entomology, and arid lands agriculture.
 On November 3, 2009, the Science library was officially renamed the Raymond L. Orbach Science Library in honor of former Chancellor Raymond L. Orbach.
 Smaller libraries include the Media and Cultural Library, the Music Library, and a branch digital library in Palm Desert.
 The UCR Library is one of 116 members of the Association of Research Libraries, and is ranked 93rd in this group.

 UCR's academic colleges administer significant museum collections in the arts and sciences.
 The Citrus Variety Collection constitutes 1,800 trees representing two of each of the 640 types of citrus and 28 other related genera in the family Rutaceae, the largest such collection in the world.
 The Herbarium houses more than 110,000 dried plant specimens from across the Western hemisphere.
 UCR is also home to 40 acre of botanical gardens containing more than 3,500 plant species from around the world.
 The Gardens are located in the eastern foothills of the Box Springs Mountain on the University of California, Riverside campus.
 Over four miles (6 km) of trails wind through many microclimates and hilly terrain.

-The Entomology Research Museum contains more than three million insect specimens, with particular strengths in Hymenoptera, Chalcidoidea, Aphelinidae, Thysanoptera and Meloidae.
+The Entomology Research Museum contains more than four million insect specimens, with particular strengths in Hymenoptera, Chalcidoidea, Aphelinidae, Thysanoptera and Meloidae.
 The UCR/California Museum of Photography and Sweeney Art Gallery house UCR's primary art collections.
 The UCR/CMP includes the world's largest holding of vintage stereographs, one of the three great public collections of photographic apparatus in the US, and the University Print Collection of contemporary and historical images by over 1000 photographers.
 Located adjacent to the UCR/CMP, the Sweeney Art Gallery holds approximately 650 unique works, with especially strong collections from the modern to contemporary periods, including pieces by Alexander Calder, Roy Lichtenstein, Millard Sheets and Kara Walker.